opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/cluster-settings.md

 - `cluster.routing.allocation.disk.threshold_enabled` (Dynamic, Boolean): When set to `false`, disables the disk allocation decider.
 This will also remove any existing `index.blocks.read_only_allow_delete index blocks` when disabled.
 Default is `true`.

 - `cluster.routing.allocation.disk.watermark.low` (Dynamic, string): Controls the low watermark for disk usage.
-When set to a percentage, OpenSearch will not allocate shards to nodes with that percentage of disk used.
-This can also be entered as ratio value, like `0.85`.
+When set to a percentage, OpenSearch will not allocate shards to nodes with that percentage of disk usage.
+This can also be entered as a ratio value, like `0.85`.
 Finally, this can also be set to a byte value, like `400mb`.
-This setting does not affect the primary shards of newly created indexes, but will prevent their replicas from being allocated.
+This setting does not affect the primary shards of newly created indexes but will prevent their replicas from being allocated.
 Default is `85%`.

 - `cluster.routing.allocation.disk.watermark.high` (Dynamic, string): Controls the high watermark.
-OpenSearch will attempt to relocate shards away from a node whose disk usage is above the percentage defined.
+OpenSearch will attempt to relocate shards away from a node whose disk usage is above the defined percentage.
 This can also be entered as a ratio value, like `0.85`.
 Finally, this can also be set to a byte value, like `400mb`.
 This setting affects the allocation of all shards.
 Default is `90%`.

 - `cluster.routing.allocation.disk.watermark.flood_stage` (Dynamic, string): Controls the flood stage watermark.
 This is a last resort to prevent nodes from running out of disk space.
-OpenSearch enforces a read-only index block (`index.blocks.read_only_allow_delete`) on every index that has one or more shards allocated on the node and that has at least one disk exceeding the flood stage.
+OpenSearch enforces a read-only index block (`index.blocks.read_only_allow_delete`) on every index that has one or more shards allocated on the node and at least one disk exceeding the flood stage.
 The index block is released once the disk utilization falls below the high watermark.
 This can also be entered as a ratio value, like `0.85`.
 Finally, this can also be set to a byte value, like `400mb`.
 Default is `95%`.

 - `cluster.info.update.interval` (Dynamic, time unit): Sets how often OpenSearch should check disk usage for each node in the cluster.
 Default is `30s`.

-- `cluster.routing.allocation.include.<attribute>` (Dynamic, enum): Allocates shards to a node whose `attribute` has at least one of the included comma-separated values.
+- `cluster.routing.allocation.include.<attribute>` (Dynamic, enum): Allocates shards to a node whose `attribute` contains at least one of the included comma-separated values.

-- `cluster.routing.allocation.require.<attribute>` (Dynamic, enum): Only allocates shards to a node whose `attribute` has all of the included comma-separated values.
+- `cluster.routing.allocation.require.<attribute>` (Dynamic, enum): Only allocates shards to a node whose `attribute` contains all of the included comma-separated values.

-- `cluster.routing.allocation.exclude.<attribute>` (Dynamic, enum): Does not allocate shards to a node whose `attribute` has any of the included comma-separated values.
+- `cluster.routing.allocation.exclude.<attribute>` (Dynamic, enum): Does not allocate shards to a node whose `attribute` contains any of the included comma-separated values.
 The cluster allocation settings support the following built-in attributes.

     Valid values are:
     - `_name` – Match nodes by node name.